Employee Onboarding – 22 Simple Ways To Get It Right!

 6. Increased Chances of Achieving Goals

-A great onboarding experience not only assists recruits in becoming engaged and trained, but it also assists them in achieving their objectives inside your company.
+A great onboarding experience not only assists recruits in becoming engaged and trained but also in achieving their objectives inside your company.

 About 77% of workers who met their initial performance targets underwent a good onboarding program.
 When no formal onboarding training is offered, the percentage reduces to 49%.